LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 #### Firewalls

 We need a firewall surrounding the Hetzner cluster and blocking inbound traffic in such a way that we can authenticate as the admin (with a very strong and secure password) to access the cluster.
-We are only going to expose ClickHouse (and later Redis) to be accessible and every analyst that does have access will have a dedicated user.
+We are only going to expose ClickHouse to be accessible and every analyst that does have access will have a dedicated user.

 We also build a firewall around our cloud infrastructure, to only allow access via dedicated ports if necessary or with Microsoft user accounts.

+### Service accounts

+Each component instance has clearly associated service accounts that specify rights according to the invariants.

 #### User management ClickHouse